DrakirL/DrakirL.github.io/p10/rules/combat.md

 <br><br>
 **Charmed** <br>
 A Charmed creature is unable to make Attacks against the source of the condition. <br>
-Said source also gains Advantage on any Check it makes to socially interact with the creature.
+Said source also gains Advantage on any Test it makes to socially interact with the creature.
 <br><br>
 **Deafened** <br>
 A Deafened creature cannot hear and automatically fails any Test made that entirely relies on hearing.
 <br><br>
 **Frightened** <br>
 A Frightened creature is unable to make a move that ends in a space closer to the source of the condition than where it started. <br>
-The creature also gains Disadvantage on any Check it makes to socially interact with the source of its fear.
+The creature also gains Disadvantage on any Test it makes to socially interact with the source of its fear.
 <br><br>
 **Incapacitated** <br>
 An Incapacitated Creature can't take Actions.
 <br><br>
-**Sick** <br>
+**Sick/Sickened/Poisoned?** <br>
 A Sick creature gains Disadvantage on any Test (maybe not Saves?) it makes.
 <br><br>
 **Stunned** <br>